 \subsubsection{Multi-resolution fitting strategy}

-Following common practice, instead of applying the previously described non-rigid alignment only once, we employ a hierarchical, multi-resolution fitting strategy composed of initial fitting, coarse fitting, and fine fitting (see also Figure \ref{fig:overview_pipeline}).
+Following common practice and to speed up convergence, instead of applying the previously described non-rigid alignment only once, we employ a hierarchical, multi-resolution fitting strategy composed of initial fitting, coarse fitting, and fine fitting (see also Figure \ref{fig:overview_pipeline}).

 \textbf{Initial fitting.} Having a low-resolution instance of the rigidly aligned template at hand, the goal of the initial fitting is to roughly adapt the coarse template to the key features (i.e. landmarks) of the target.
 To do so, we strictly prioritize the landmark constraints and do not use BPMs in this phase.